 The state plays an important role in the funding of public services and programs administered at the regional and local levels.
-When making such funding and programmatic decisions, it is appropriate for state agencies and the General Assembly to give consideration to which programs are implemented most appropriately at the local and regional level.
+When making such funding and programmatic decisions, it is appropriate for state agencies and the achieve desired efficiencies and cost-effectiveness.

+General Assembly to give consideration to which programs are most appropriately implemented at the local and regional level.
 State administration of federal programs can be problematic for local governments, as state agencies tend to be more removed from clients and less responsive to their needs.
-On the other hand, individual local governments may lack the resources to achieve the desired efficiencies and cost-effectiveness.
+On the other hand, individual local governments may lack the resources to

 Also, some programs are most appropriately and effectively addressed at the regional level.

 The collaborative partnerships typical of regional approaches can provide the critical mass of users and clients for services or programs to be cost-effective.

 DRCOG urges the state, when making funding and programmatic decisions, including creating new programs or changing existing programs, to consider the following principles: